dustinwalkup/cs361project/README.md

 # cs361project

-This is a project for Software Engineering I
+BTC ATM Locator is a project that was designed and developed for CS 361 Software Engineering I at Oregon State in the Spring of 2021

+This project was part of a microservices project with 4 other students from the class.
+It consumes the BTC to USD conversion rate as an API from another service

+This project also serves as a Wikipedia page PDF scraper

 API Guide